AlessandroMarcellettiUnicam1/Identity_management_framework/README_USE.md

 - **CARS_PER_SECOND_TOTAL**: flow of cars calculated for the whole street.

-- **REAL_CARS_PER_SECOND**: real flow of cars having into consideration the data straight from the csv of cars used to simulate the flow, this flow is for the   inmediate time of the calculation.
+- **REAL_CARS_PER_SECOND**: real flow of cars having into consideration the data straight from the csv of cars used to simulate the flow, this flow is for the immediate time of the calculation.

 - **REAL_CARS_PER_SECOND_TOTAL**: real flow of cars having into consideration the data straight from the csv of cars used to simulate the flow, the difference between this column and the previous one is that this one takes the flow for the entire time window given, instead of the inmediate time alone.